linuxlabnz/Aotearoa-Carta-Magna/README.md

 for the creation of a Constitution or Charter, a Carta Magna for Aotearoa known as NZ

+**(TO VIEW ALL FILES IN ACM REGISTER FREE WITH GITHUB AND YOU CAN :-)

 What is Maori Lore & Common law in Aotearoa NZ?